gkumarmanish/GossipGirl/README.md

 6. Insert the Username and Comment box then Click on Commit Button.

-8. Then changes done in data base Desktop Notification is show whome user sre logged in that server and port.
+8. Then changes done in mysql database and Desktop Notification is show whome user are logged in that server and port.